shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 - e: used for Scientific notation.
 - Printf is filled in stack from right to left (first last variable, then the second latest varaible, then the address of format string)
 - Evaluation order for the printf is not specified.
+- Uses dynamic memory alocation.
+- Consumes a lot of time.

 ## Pointers:
+- Variable holdeing a memory address to a datatype
 - Void pointer are generic type of pointers that point to any datatype.
-- Void pointer need to be dereferenced to the correct data type
+- Void pointer need to be dereferenced to the correct data type (proper type casting).
+- Forward referencing -> Compiler shall reseve the memory space for the pointer, but the data is not ar all defined.
+- Wild pointers -> Uninitializrd pointer / points to arbitrary (random) memory location.
+- Near Pointer -> used to store the 16-bit addresses. / can only access the first 64 kb of data using near-pointers.
+- Far pointer -> typically 32 bit that can access memory outside current segment.
+- Dangling Pointer -> when is freed or de-allocated and it's not assigned to NULL. / Still contain an address after work is done.
+- NULL pointer points to nowhere.
+  - Used to initialize pointer and avoid having A POINTER TO garbage.
 ```
 int a = 5;
 void *b = &a;